IntelPython/optimizations_bench/numpy/umath/README.md

 # Umath optimizations benchmark
-This benchmarks runs arithmetic and transcidental funtions from Numpy along with memory copy function across various array sizes and various offsets of the array arguments.
+This benchmarks runs arithmetic and transcendental funtions from Numpy along with memory copy function across various array sizes and various offsets of the array arguments.

 ## Usage